Khang11102000/vohoankhang-test/README.md

 # Author: Vo Ho An Khang
 # Exam for Frontend Intern

+Environment
-Language used: Javascript
+- Language used: Javascript
-IDE: VS Code
+- IDE: VS Code
-Framework: ReactJS
+- Framework: ReactJS
-Version Node: 18.14.0
+- Version Node: 18.14.0

 How to run